mariadoyle/Basic-Portfolio/README.md

 # portfolio
-This is homework1, my first portfolio.
+This is homework1, my first portfolio using HTML and CSS.